Recruitment

 Remember - you have a duty to the rest of the team

-It’s also worth bearing in mind that if you’ve noticed something is wrong, then it’s likely that the rest of the team have as well.
-You have a duty to be an attentive and proactive leader - the impact of a bad hire has the potential to be really damaging to team morale.
+You have a duty to be an attentive and proactive leader, and the impact of a bad hire has the potential to really damage morale.
 There is nothing more frustrating for the rest of the team than to see averageness or under-performance allowed to go unchallenged.

-Turning hiring mistakes into a better recruitment process
+Turning hiring mistakes into better recruitment processes

 The emotional and financial cost of a bad hire can be pretty significant, so it's natural to want to move on as quickly as possible.
 Don't do that.
 There’s one more thing you have to do.... the post-game analysis.